The snooker shoot out was established in 1990

-The fast pace of the Snooker Shoot Out can draw the attention even of fans who will not usually be lured into snooker when they check out the sports betting pages.
+The fast pace of the Snooker Shoot Out can draw the attention even of fans who will not usually be lured into snooker when they check out the betting pages.

 Read below for the history, rules and more of the Snooker Shoot Out…

 What Is Snooker Shoot Out?

 Snooker Shoot Out follows on from BBC’s well-liked Pot Black programme from many years ago.
 Established in 1969, Pot Black was a central factor in snooker’s growing popularity in the coming decades.

 Its single-frame format was fast-paced, and made the sport generally more appealing to people who would have their sporting attention focused elsewhere.

 With lengthier tournaments getting more airtime, Pot Black began to wane, but the Snooker Shoot Out emerged in 1990.

 It wasn’t identical to the BBC’s television-friendly event, yet it carried the same one-frame knockout format with a best-of-three in the final.

 The Shoot Out returned 21 years later.
 Being played in 2011, the world of live sport had changed dramatically.
 It was shown on Sky Sports and ITV and earned high-profile casino sponsorship.

 There was no shortage of big names.
 The top 64 players in the world competed in the single elimination tournament, which featured several other innovative rules.